MicrosoftDocs/connected-spaces/articles/data-privacy.md

 ### Retail store(s)

-In the retail store(s), the Azure Stack Edge gateway is used to process the following types of data:
+In the retail store(s), customers use the Azure Stack Edge gateway to process the following types of data:

-- **Video stream:** The video stream from customers’ in-store cameras is processed in memory, in real time, on the customer's Azure Stack Edge gateway to generate inference data and is stored in the local file system temporarily while it's being processed.
+- **Video stream:** The video stream from customers’ in-store cameras is processed in memory, in near real time, on the customer's Azure Stack Edge gateway to generate inference data.

 - **Inference data:** This is the event data output by AI skills (models) running on the edge gateway that describe an inferred person event.
 Event data includes: